Tonight, on a very special article of TV Tropes ...

 - Motörhead released a song called "Don't Let Daddy Kiss Me" which touches upon incest.

 - Ozzy Osbourne has a song of his No More Tears album called "Mr. Tinkertrain", which is about pedophilia.
+Ultimately subverted in that the titular pedophile winds up being a Karma Houdini.

 - Martina McBride has a few: